 What are reserves?

 Your instructors may have identified common resources that everyone in their classes needs to use.
-If the sources are digital and placed online, they are on Trunk.
+If the sources are digital and placed online, they are on Canvas.
 But if it’s a book or other physical item, they can ask a library to put them aside (behind the circulation desk), where students can check them out to use for shorter periods of time, typically for a few hours.

 Course reserves are available at the Tisch and Lilly Music libraries for courses taught on the Medford campus, and at the SMFA Library for courses taught at the School of the Museum of Fine Arts.

 Where can I find out what's on reserve?

 Reserve information is located in our catalog.
 You can also search for them above by course name, course number, or instructor name.

 Students can only check out one reserve item at a time.

 - At the Tisch Library: Books and other printed materials as well as DVDS can be checked out from the circulation desk on the second floor near the main entrance.